valencik/mastersAPSC/documents/thesis/thesis.md

 Table: The nine legal record identifiers from the Nuclear Science References Coding Manual @nsr-manual. {#tbl:NSRidentifiers}

 The `<KEYNO   >` field is a unique key number assigned to each NSR entry.
-The data on which a particular entry was added to the database or last modified is encoded in the `<HISTORY >` field.
+The date on which a particular entry was added to the database or last modified is encoded in the `<HISTORY >` field.
 The `<CODEN   >` and `<REFRENCE>` fields contain information about the journal or other type of resource the document came from.
 The `<AUTHORS >` field is a comma separated list of author names.
 The author list is one of the key relational components of the data, establishing links between NSR entries and other authors.